HashLips/ai-templates/templates/instruction-template-example-v1.md

 ### Step 1: Identify Header Component in Existing Code

-Find and extract the current header component from the codebase so we can modify it.
+Find the current header component from the codebase so we can modify it.

 Instructions:

-- Locate the existing header component in the codebase.
 - Identify where the JSX for the header is defined.
 - If there are multiple candidates, choose the one used on most pages.